enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 The Button can be interactive, depending on the player state.
 If player is set interactive, the following logic is used:

 #.
 If The button doesn't have an trigger, and have a disabled image set, the disabled image will be shown.
 #.
 If on click image is set, and mouse is down over the button, on click image is shown.
 Also Trigger will be run.
-For details, please check :ref:`Triggers`.
+For details, please check :ref:`implementAction`.
 #.
 If on hover image is set, and mouse cursor is over the button, that image will be shown.
 #.
 If all else were wrong, the normal image will be shown.